 - Questing is much faster than it once was (a looong time ago) and is easily competitive (if you’re a cat or Balance) with grinding the dungeons and fighting players in PvP leveling.

 - Dungeons give you the chance of getting better gear than you will earn through questing, but you will need to get a bit lucky.
-Your Heirlooms will be as good as any dungeon gear you’ll find.
-Tanking these things is the best way to go for ultimate XP gain.
+Your Heirlooms will be as good as any most of the dungeon gear you’ll find.
+Tanking dungeons is the best way to go for ultimate XP gain.

 - PvP leveling can be very fast if your side wins.
 Help them win.
 PvP gives you access to better gear via honor marks.
 If you’re serious about PvP (for leveling or otherwise) then check out Skill-capped.

 If you need to blast to the level cap as fast as possible